Louise Delamere

-Louise Delamere is an English actress, best known for her roles as Lia in the Channel 4 comedy drama No Angels and Colette Sheward in the BBC medical drama Holby City.
+Louise Delamere (born June 17, 1969) is an English actress, best known for her roles as Lia in the Channel 4 comedy drama No Angels and Colette Sheward in the BBC medical drama Holby City.

-Early life and education

-Louise Alexandra Delamere was born in Wallasey, Cheshire, England.

 Career

 Delamere appeared in Agatha Christie's Poirot, in the episode Evil Under the Sun, where she played Arlena Stuart-Marshall, an actress who is murdered on a beach.
 She was featured in the Cadfael episode "The Holy Thief" and appeared in the BBC crime show Waking the Dead as Elaine Ashcroft, again playing a murder victim in the fourth season finale Thin Air.

 She also had a role in the television drama The Chatterley Affair and has appeared in Torchwood.
 She played the recurring character Marion James in the fifth series of Waterloo Road.
 Delamere appeared as regular character Colette Sheward in BBC medical drama Holby City from 3 December 2013 until 4 November 2014.

 She attended the Royal Scottish Academy of Music & Drama (now the Royal Conservatoire of Scotland) in Glasgow.